£40 M&S Gift Card welcome gift

 Protecting your mortgage

 The policy was ideal as the amount of cover decreases roughly in line with the way a repayment mortgage reduces, meaning they were able to have the cover they actually required.
-The added benefit of being able to add Waiver of Premium meant Mr Finch could have peace of mind that the life insurance monthly premiums would be covered if he were too ill to work for a period of time.
+The added benefit of being able to add Waiver of Premium meant Mr Finch could have peace of mind that the monthly premiums would be covered if he were too ill to work for a period of time.

 It depends on your individual circumstances.
 You may want to think about leaving a lump sum to your dependants, or to help clear an outstanding mortgage or debt on your death.
 Our cover calculator can be helpful when trying to work out how much cover you need.
 If you'd like more help you may wish to speak to your financial adviser.